 - The Multitude of Mind and Body Practices, such as meditation, yoga, Tai Chi and Qi Gong.

-The 7 Major Benefits Of The Holistic Doctor.
+The 7 Key Benefits Of Holistic Doctors.
+What Is Holistic Medicine?

 1. Beliefs In Human Healing And Combination Of Approach